YWebCA/EloquentYWeb/README.md

     git version 2.x.x

 go on to the next step.
-Otherwise, let's use Homebrew to install Git with
+Otherwise, use Homebrew to install Git with

     brew install git